venkat001/AZ-100-MicrosoftAzureInfrastructureDeployment/Instructions/az-100-04b__instructions.md

 #### Task 3: Validate Azure DNS-based name resolution for the public domain

-1. On the DNS zone blade, note the list of the **Name servers that host the zone you created.
+1. On the DNS zone blade, note the list of the name servers that host the zone you created.
 You will use the first of them named **ns1-04.azure-dns.com** later in this task.

 1. From the lab virtual machine, start Command Prompt and run the following to launch **nslookup** in the interactive mode: